timrichardt/stern-brocot-tree/README.md

 # Stern-Brocot tree
-A Clojure implementation for arithmetics on the Stern-Brocot tree.
+A Clojure implementation of arithmetics on the Stern-Brocot tree.